 Iceland is filled with caves of all sizes and shapes.
 Caves are important in Icelandic history, as many of them have served as shelters for people or animals in harsh winters.
 Some caves in Iceland are still used as sheds, or barns, for sheep.

-For any caving experience in Iceland you will need a helmet, a headlight and some warm and sensible clothing.
+For any caving experience in Iceland, you will need a helmet, a headlight and some warm and sensible clothing.
 There are many caving tours to choose from, all of them include helmets and a headlight.

-The most famous caves these days are glacier caves.
-The difference between glacier caves and ice caves is that ice caves are bedrock caves that contain ice all year round, whereas glacier caves are formed within the ice of a glacier.
+The most famous caves in Iceland these days are the glacier ice caves.
+The difference between glacier ice caves and ice caves that have nothing to do with glaciers, is that ice caves are bedrock caves that contain ice all year round, whereas glacier ice caves are formed within the ice of a glacier.

 The most known glacier caves in Iceland are formed because of geothermal heat, such as Kverkfjöll glacier caves in Vatnajökull.
-They were measured to be 2.8 km long with a vertical range of 525 meters in the 1980’s!
+They were measured to be 2.8 km long with a vertical range of 525 metres in the 1980’s!

 If you want to see a glacier cave whilst you are in Iceland, it is best to get in touch with a guide that knows where current glacier caves can be found.
 They can be hard to find and off the beaten track, your most likely bet is to find them in Vatnajökull glacier, the largest glacier in Europe!